We're building inclusive connections, digital skills and a diverse BT Group

 Helping you make the most of life

 The future is here, and it’s digital.
 But not everyone is getting the benefits that tech can offer.
-Around 2.6 million people in the UK remain almost completely offline and nearly 11 million lack basic digital skills.
+Around 14 million people in the UK lack basic digital skills.

 To unlock the transformative power of technology, it needs to be available and accessible to everyone.
 But it’s skills and training that help people make the most of tech.

-BT Group's digital skills programme is free and designed to help people across the UK – from older and vulnerable to jobseekers to help boost their confidence and understanding of digital tools and technology to make daily life better and realise their long-term ambitions.
+BT Group's digital skills programme is free and designed to help people across the UK – from jobseekers to older and digitally excluded to help boost their confidence and understanding of digital tools and technology to make daily life better and realise their long-term ambitions.

-Building on our Digital Skills resources and partnerships, we've reached a total of 14.7m people with digital skills support since 2014/15.
+Building on our Digital Skills resources and partnerships, we've reached a total of 19.3 million people with digital skills support since 2014/15.
 And we're aiming to help 25 million by 2026.

 Creating an inclusive digital world